kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/qwik@N5DCb6bDfgUnSdHPLYY4g.md

 # Qwik

-Qwik is a new front-end tool for making websites load super fast.
-It uses a "resumable" idea, meaning apps start with very little JavaScript.
-Qwik only loads code for interactive parts when you need them.
-This makes even big websites feel quick.
-It's getting noticed for its smart way of making sites fast.
+Qwik is a frontend framework optimizing for fast loading through "resumable" architecture.
+Apps start with minimal JavaScript, loading interactive code only when needed.
+Makes large websites feel instantly fast through intelligent code delivery.
+Gaining attention for performance innovations.

 Learn more from the following resources: